-Full encryption of messages provides the best means to preserve the confidentiality of signaling - it can 4166 also guarantee that messages are not modified by any malicious intermediaries.
-However, SIP requests and 4167 responses cannot be naively encrypted end-to-end in their entirety because, in most network architectures, 4168 message fields such as the Request-URI, Route and Via need to be visible to proxies so that SIP requests 4169 are routed correctly.
-Note that proxy servers need to modify some features of messages as well (such as 4170 adding Via headers) in order for SIP to function.
-Proxy servers must therefore be trusted, to some degree, 4171 by SIP user agents.
-To this purpose, low layer security mechanisms for SIP are recommended, which encrypt 4172 the entire SIP requests or responses on the wire on a hop-by-hop basis, and which allow endpoints to verify 4173 the identity of proxy servers to whom they send requests.
-4174
+Full encryption of messages provides the best means to preserve the confidentiality of signaling - it 4325 can also guarantee that messages are not modified by any malicious intermediaries.
+However, SIP requests 4326 and responses cannot be naively encrypted end-to-end in their entirety because message fields such as the 4327 Request-URI, Route, and Via need to be visible to proxies in most network architectures so that SIP 4328 requests are routed correctly.
+Note that proxy servers need to modify some features of messages as well 4329 (such as adding Via headers) in order for SIP to function.
+Proxy servers must therefore be trusted, to some 4330 degree, by SIP UAs.
+To this purpose, low-layer security mechanisms for SIP are recommended, which 4331 encrypt the entire SIP requests or responses on the wire on a hop-by-hop basis, and which allow endpoints 4332 to verify the identity of proxy servers to whom they send requests.
+4333

-4175 SIP entities also have a need to identify one another in a secure fashion.
-When a SIP endpoint asserts the 4176 identity of its user to a peer user agent or to a proxy server, that identity should in some way be verifiable.
-4177 A cryptographic authentication mechanism is provided in SIP to address this requirement.
+4334 SIP entities also have a need to identify one another in a secure fashion.
+When a SIP endpoint asserts 4335 the identity of its user to a peer UA or to a proxy server, that identity should in some way be verifiable.
+A 4336 cryptographic authentication mechanism is provided in SIP to address this requirement.